Paolo9206/binary_search/README.md

 In this program I will perform an object search through a linear search and then I will use binary search.
 Using python's time() function, we might notice that binary search is faster and more efficient than a standard search.
-In our example we will save thousandths of a second but imagining to work on a complex code or where the search is repeated multiple times, we can easily guess how, thanks to binary search, we can save a lot of time making our program more efficient.
+In our example we will save thousandths of a second but imagining to work on a complex code or where the search is repeated multiple times, we can easily guess how, thanks to the binary search, we can save a lot of time making our program more efficient.

  Credits: